Overview and Requirements

 - The advisor and the honors candidate shall meet on a regular basis (normally every week or second week at regularly scheduled meetings).

-- Admission to the 370 (Senior Honors Thesis) for Semester II is contingent upon presentation of a thesis chapter or other substantial piece of the thesis by the second Friday after Thanksgiving, and its acceptance by the advisor and the second reader.
+- Admission to the 370 (Senior Honors Thesis) for Semester II is contingent upon presentation of a thesis chapter or other substantial piece of the thesis by the end of November, and its acceptance by the advisor and the second reader.